vbwyrde/AI_Dev_Helpers/README.md

 - Modified functionality beyond the scope of the fix
 - Introduced bugs in previously working features

-Your Change Monitor system is a crucial safeguard against this kind of AI-induced regression.
+**Your Change Monitor system is a crucial safeguard against this kind of AI-induced regression**.

 This incident demonstrates why we should:
 - Always be explicit about which functions we're modifying
 - Review changes before accepting them
 - Keep modifications focused and minimal